• Facebook

 • Add the garlic towards the very end of the cooking time so that it doesn’t burn.

 • This recipe calls for dried Italian seasoning which is a blend of herbs such as oregano, parsley, and basil.
 It is available in the spice aisle of most grocery stores.
-Alternatively, you can substitute your favorite dried herbs in the same amount.
+Alternatively, you can use my Italian seasoning recipe to make your own.

 Cooked asparagus stalks in a pan with garlic, herbs and seasonings.